alvarontwrk/elk-tfg/README.md

 ## docker-compose

 The docker-compose script creates the following containers:
-- script-runner: Run all scripts and make the other containers wait.
+- script-runner: Auxiliary container.
+Run all scripts and make the other containers wait until it's done.
 - config-provider: (5050) Provides configuration for the server and the assets.
 - report-generator: (5051) Generate a PDF report.
 - elasticsearch: (9200,9300) Elasticsearch container